 End of Life Care

 Laser Therapy is a drug free, pain free, surgery free treatment option.
 Laser therapy utilizes specific wavelengths of light to create therapeutic effects such as, improved healing time, pain reduction, and decreased swelling.
-This option is available for the treatment of many types of issues including osteoarthritis, soft tissue injury, and chronic wounds.
+This option is available to treat many issues, including osteoarthritis, soft tissue injury, and chronic wounds.
 Improvement is seen over a period of several treatments, although improvement seen with only one or two treatments is not unlikely.
 Patients typically express greater comfort and mobility within a day after receiving laser treatment.

 If you are going out of town, board your pet at River City Veterinary Hospital.
 We are proud to offer pet boarding under the supervision of our veterinary team.
 We cater to all of your pet’s needs including food, play time, several walks, and lots of fun!
 By choosing us, you can rest assured that if your pet has a health concern while you are away, they will be in the best hands possible.